joslane/Greek_Parsing_Practice/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Using this template proved incredibly useful in connecting the back end to the front end.
-This simple required the large step of connecting the back end to the database and retrieving data from it.
+This simply required the large step of connecting the back end to the database and retrieving data from it.

 # Provided Source Code: